 Enlisting in the United States military is very different than applying for any other job.
 Not everyone will qualify, and there are strict rules which would never apply to civilian employment.
 Congress and the courts have held that Title VII of the Civil Rights Act of 1964, which ensures all individuals are treated equally before the law with respect to civilian employment, does not apply to the military profession.

-Put simply, the military doesn't accept just anyone who wants to join.
-In order to enlist, you must be qualified under current federal laws and regulations or have an appropriate waiver.
+The military doesn't accept just anyone who wants to join.
+To enlist, you must be qualified under current federal laws and regulations or have an appropriate waiver.
 There are age, citizenship, physical, education, height/weight, criminal record, medical, and drug history standards that can exclude you from joining the military.
-Statistically, this past decade a majority of recruits fail to meet the height/weight standards of the military as the number one reason why people cannot immediately sign up for service.
+Statistically, this past decade, a majority of recruits fail to meet the height/weight standards of the military as the number one reason why people cannot immediately sign up for service.